Computing Equilibria in Games with Stochastic Action Sets: Introduction

 \section{Introduction}

 A common assumption in game theory is that the players always have access to all of their actions.
-However, in many multiagent systems, a player's actions might be randomly restricted at certain times.
+However, in many multi-agent systems, a player's actions might be randomly restricted at certain times.
 For instance, a trader might only have access to a subset of options on any given day due to exogenous constraints outside of their control.
 A naval ship might not be able to access a section of its typical patrolling area due to the presence of civilians or inclement weather.
-In these scenarios, a player has access to only a subset of their action space and must choose among the available actions without necessarily having full knowledge of how the availability is generated.
+In these scenarios, a player has access to only a subset of their action space and must choose among the available actions, which could change each time the game is played.